Import Pipeline¶

 validateRows: (rows, lookup, agg) => this.validateRows(rows, lookup, agg),

-createRecords: (rows, flags, lookup, tid) =>
+createRecords: (rows, verdicts, lookup, tid) =>

-this.createImportRecords(rows, flags, lookup, tid, yearId),
+this.createImportRecords(rows, verdicts, lookup, tid, yearId),

 },